inbo/tutorials/content/create_tutorial/index.md

 When you ever used git or Github before, either using the command line, rstudio, Github Desktop,... you can work on your own computer and submit the tutorial using git.
 In this section, we assume you are familiar to the git command or interface and have some basic knowledge.
 If not, no worries, we have a dedicated course to get you up to speed, see the [INBO git course](https://inbo.github.io/git-course/).

 _**Notice**: The links in the different steps will refer to the Rstudio steps in the INBO git tutorial, but can be done using other interfaces or the command line as well.
-Pick the one you prefer_
+Pick the one you prefer._

 If it is your first submission using your computer, [clone](https://inbo.github.io/git-course/course_rstudio.html#23_clone_a_repo_to_work_locally) the [INBO tutorials](https://github.com/inbo/tutorials) repository (*so use the clone button on the https://github.com/inbo/tutorials page!*).